 As alluded to above, the standard calculation used to determine average household income does not take into account a variety of contextual factors that may cause a household’s income to fluctuate in relative terms.
 One such factor is inflation, which has a noteworthy impact on the actual “value” of a household’s income in terms of so-called “buying power.”

-To make up for these shortcomings, some authorities also calculate “real” average household income figures using inflation-adjusted inputs.
+Some authorities also calculate “real” average household income figures using inflation-adjusted inputs to make up for these shortcomings.
 This can help compare average household income figures from disparate time periods.
 This is especially the case when it comes to evaluating peak and base household incomes during times of economic depression, such as the recent 2008 recession.

 Of note, “real” average household income is often used to compare rates of poverty in the United States.
 Because “extreme poverty” is applied to any household living on fewer than $2 a day, all calculations related to average household income must be resistant the effects of inflation (which can cause dollar amounts to increase while simultaneously decreasing each dollar’s actual value).